COMBINE-lab/minnow/README.md

 # Minnow ( read level simulator for dscRNA-seq data)

+Most analysis pipelines validate their results using known marker genes (which are not widely available for all types of analysis) and by using simulated data from gene-count-level simulators.
+Typically, the impact of using different read-alignment or UMI deduplication methods has not been widely explored.
+Assessments based on simulation tend to start at the level of assuming a simulated count matrix, ignoring the effect that different approaches for resolving UMI counts from the raw read data may produce.
+Here, we present minnow, a comprehensive sequence-level droplet-based single-cell RNA-seq (dscRNA-seq) experiment simulation framework.
+Minnow accounts for important sequence-level characteristics of experimental scRNA-seq datasets and models effects such as PCR amplification,  CB (cellular barcodes) and UMI (Unique Molecule Identifiers) selection, and sequence fragmentation and sequencing.

 Minnow is a read level simulator for droplet based single cell RNA-seq data.
-Minnow simulates the reads by sampling sequences from the underlying de-Bruijn graph (using `--dbg`) of the reference transcriptome or alternatively just sampling from the reference transcriptome.
+Minnow simulates the reads by sampling sequences from the underlying de-Bruijn graph (using `--dbg`) of the reference transcriptome or alternatively just samples sequences from the reference transcriptome.
 As the `--dbg` option also enables other features of the software, it is useful to describe those.

 <p align="center">
 <img src="data/minnow_main_figure.001.jpeg">